tweag/python-monorepo-example/2018-06-27-funflow-example.md

 Now, to actually use these we need to linearly sequence these `Flow`s.
 (We can't sequence them in parallel because then repeated recursive calls would repeat work if flows were distributed.)
-**In other words, we need the power to combine an arbitrary amount of similar flows into one flow.
-Because funflow is embedded in haskell, we can easily do this by making the function `flowJoin`:**
+In other words, we need the power to combine an arbitrary amount of similar flows into one flow.
+Because funflow is embedded in haskell, we can write the function `flowJoin`:

 ```haskell